Anglican Church of Chile: Province of Chile

-Following approval from the Anglican Consultative Council the four Chilean dioceses were nominated to form an autonomous province, to be established in 2018, and named Iglesia Anglicana de Chile (Anglican Church of Chile).
+Following approval from the Anglican Consultative Council the four Chilean dioceses were nominated to form an autonomous province, to be established in 2018, and named Iglesia Anglicana de Chile (the Anglican Church of Chile).

 The inauguration was carried out in a special service on 4 November 2018 in Santiago.
 The Presiding Bishop of South America, Gregory Venables, presided at the service, and the Archbishop of Canterbury, Justin Welby, presided over the inauguration and preached the sermon in the presence of bishops and archbishops from across South America and other parts of the Anglican Communion.
 Archbishop Welby handed primatial authority (represented by the symbolic handing over of a primatial cross) to Archbishop Tito Zavala, the Bishop of Santiago, and previously Bishop of Chile.
 Archbishop Zavala had previously served as Primate of South America from 2010 to 2016.

 St. Paul's Anglican Cathedral in Valparaíso, completed in 1858.

 The new province gives the statistics of 95 parishes and approximately 20,000 members for their membership.

-The House of Bishops at the formation of the province in 2018 consisted of:
+The Chilean House of Bishops at the formation of the province in 2018 consisted of: